 Discipline and punishment in UK schools, early to mid-20th century

-From things that my father said, punishment in the early part of the 20th century was largely psychological, rather than physical and designed to embarrass, although the cane was still used from time to time on boys, never girls.
+From things that my father said, punishment in the early part of the 20th century was largely psychological, designed to embarrass rather than hurt physically, although the cane was still used from time to time on boys, never girls.
 A once-common punishment was to require the child to wear a pointed hat with 'DUNCE' written in large letters.
 This was called a 'dunce's hat', dunce's cap' or just 'dunce hat' or 'dunce cap', a dunce being 'a person who is slow at learning; a stupid person'.
 Another such punishment was to require the naughty child to stand in the corner facing inwards.
 Something similar was used in my grammar school in the 1950s for really quite mature girls.
 They were called onto the stage where the headmistress was giving morning assembly.
-I understand that in the 1940s in England there was something similar on Friday afternoons with the addition that each 'naughty' child was caned in front of everyone.
+I understand that in the 1940s in England there was something similar in some schools on Friday afternoons with the addition that each 'naughty' child was caned in front of everyone.

 More exteme punishments